 โ

-You can set the variable to apply on the specific instance you're looking at (e.g. a single Jira automation, Zendesk Webhook, Okta application), or on all instances from this type.
+You can set the variable to apply on the specific instance you're looking at (e.g. a single Jira automation, Zendesk Webhook, Okta application), on all instances from this type.
 You can also set a variable which will replace these values across other fields as well, in all elements of this type.

 After you select this option, review the suggested environment specific values.
 Salto auto-populates these values from other environments.
 You can always choose to customize the rule values, scope, or any other setting from this screen.
+You can also add a "default" value, by selecting the "Any Other Environment" option - this will be the expected value for any environment not explicitly defined otherwise.

 After creating an environment variable, configuration differences which have a matching environment variable will not be displayed as a difference.
 The source and destination values should match the ones specified in the environment variables.